enkodellc/angular-multi-slider/README.md

 * __limit floor__ `.angular-multi-slider div.limit .floor` - Override the limits *color* and *margin-top* for the floor only
 * __limit ceiling__ `.angular-multi-slider div.limit .ceiling` - Override the limits *color* and *margin-top* for the ceiling only

+## Multi-Slide-Key Directive

+This optional directive will create a key for the slider.
+Similar to __multi-slider__ bind to the same 'ng-model' and use CSS to customize.

 ## Todo